farooqhussain93/PulseVector/README.md

 ## Project Overview

 PulseVector transforms a supervised binary-classification model into a complete, reproducible machine-learning system.
-The project covers dataset inspection, leakage-safe preprocessing, five-model comparison, cross-validation-based winner selection, held-out evaluation, artifact verification, FastAPI serving, automated testing, CI configuration, responsive UI, and deployment readiness.
+The project covers dataset inspection, leakage-safe preprocessing, five-model comparison, cross-validation-based winner selection, held-out evaluation, artifact verification, FastAPI serving, automated testing, CI configuration, responsive UI and deployment readiness.

 One approved dataset, one target mapping, one stratified train/test split, and the same materialized five-fold `StratifiedKFold` splits are used across all candidate models.